-Pupil Premium Plus Allocation 2022-23
+Pupil Premium Plus Allocation 2023-24

 The use of this money is agreed through discussion with the pupils and their parents.
-As this group is not large (4 pupils) plans and actual impact will be reported as broad indicators and measures as to maintain privacy and confidentiality.
+As this group is not large (2 pupils) plans and actual impact will be reported as broad indicators and measures as to maintain privacy and confidentiality.

-This year's provision includes Forest School to develop resilience, team work, communication.
-One to one tuition targeting Reading, Writing and Maths led by a teacher.
+This year's provision includes Forest School 6 weekly sessions to develop resilience, team work, communication.
+One to one or small group tuition targeting Reading, Writing and Maths led by a teacher.
 Purchasing of school uniform, attendance at Breakfast Club and funding for day and residential visits.